 Of course, the best part about this festival is that you don’t need to drink wine or be an adult to attend.
 There are separate tickets for children and adults who aren’t participating in the wine sampling.

-The festival has plenty of live music and food vendors to check out as you wander around.
+If you are looking for the best midwest festival, this festival has plenty of live music and food vendors to check out as you wander around.
 It’s a great and exciting way to spend your time while in Omaha.

 15. Walk Around the Lewis and Clark Landing